The slowest coupon collector's problem: Prologue

-Given $0\leq s, t \leq n$, let $X_1(s)$ and $X_2(t)$ be random variables representing the number of boxes the first player (who are still missing $s$ coupons) and second player (missing $t$ coupons) need to open, until they each collect all $n$ coupons.
+As a warm up, we consider a generalized version of the expected \textit{maximum} time for two players who are still missing $s$ and $t$ coupons, respectively.
+To be more precise, given $0\leq s, t \leq n$, let $X_1(s)$ and $X_2(t)$ be random variables representing the number of boxes the first player (who are still missing $s$ coupons) and second player (missing $t$ coupons) need to open, until they each collect all $n$ coupons.
 Then,

 is the expected number of boxes required for the {\it slower player} to collect a complete set of $n$ coupons.

 Using the law of total expectation, conditioning on whether a player found a new coupon type in the next box or not, we can write a recurrence relation: